KFXN-FM: Programming

-According to the Minneapolis Star-Tribune, KFAN "...has morphed from a sports-talk station to a talk station that sometimes discusses sports."
+According to the Minneapolis Star-Tribune, KFAN in 2006 "...has morphed from a sports-talk station to a talk station that sometimes discusses sports".

 Daily, Monday–Friday

-The Power Trip Morning Show is hosted by Cory Cove and Chris Hawkey.
-The co-host is Paul "Meatsauce" Lambert.
-Lambert also hosts an infrequent program called "Saturdays with Sauce" with former intern AJ Mansour.
-Frequent guests on the show include Former WCCO-TV sports anchor Mark Rosen, former Minnesota Vikings linebacker Ben Leber, former Minnesota Wild player Mark Parrish, Twins Geek John Bonnes, Bally Sports North reporter Marney Gellner, wife of current Pittsburgh Penguins left winger Jason Zucker Carly Zucker, extreme boat racer Charlie Hunington, and Minnesota United player Jamie Watson.
+The Power Trip Morning Show is hosted by Cory Cove, Chris Hawkey and Paul "Meatsauce" Lambert.
+Frequent guests on the show include Former WCCO-TV sports anchor Mark Rosen, former Minnesota Vikings linebacker Ben Leber, former Minnesota Wild player Mark Parrish, former Minnesota State Representative and wounded military veteran John Kriesel, Twins Geek John Bonnes, FanDuel Sports North reporter Marney Gellner, Zach Halverson, Max Fuller, and Carly Zucker.

 92Noon is hosted by Paul Allen.
 Allen is the voice of the Minnesota Vikings Radio Network and Canterbury Park.

-The Common Man Progrum is hosted by "The Common Man" Dan Cole and interim producer Brandon Mileski.
+The Common Man Progrum is hosted by "The Common Man" Dan Cole and bridge producer Brandon Mileski.
 The show features a mix of sports and political discussions on the local and national level.
 WCCO-TV sports anchor Mark Rosen makes regular appearances on The Progrum Monday thru Thursday.

 Bumper to Bumper is hosted by Dan Barreiro and sidekick/producer fan Justin Gaard.
 The show consists of Barreiro's insights on both popular culture and sports.
 Bumper to Bumper also features satirical call-in segments with eccentric Green Bay Packers fan Carl Gerbschmidt, who appears to be a fictional character.